FAQ for Container Registry

 To find out more about the regions that are available for IBM Cloud Container Registry, see Regions.

-How do I get the docker pull
+How do I change the region or registry?

-command to return the most recent version?
+How do I get the docker pull command to return the most recent version?

-command.
+To find the most recent image, run the ibmcloud cr image-list command rather than the docker pull command.
 To make it easier to find the most recent image, define a different sequential tag for your images every time,

 and do not rely on the latest tag.

-For more information, see Why can't I pull the newest image by using the latest tag in Container Registry? for assistance.
+See Why can't I pull the newest image by using the latest tag in Container Registry? for assistance.

-Why do my pods fail with an ImagePullBackOff
+Why do my pods fail with an ImagePullBackOff error?

 For more information, see Why do images fail to pull from registry with ImagePullBackOff or authorization errors? for assistance.